-The revised Common Rule requires that for any clinical trial conducted or supported by a Common Rule department or agency, one consent form be posted on a publicly available federal website by the awardee or the federal department or agency component conducting the trial.
-The consent form must have been used in enrolling participants and be posted to a designated federal website after the clinical trial is closed to recruitment, and no later than 60 days after the last study visit by any subject, as required by the protocol in order to satisfy this new provision.
+The revised Common Rule requires that for any clinical trial conducted or supported by a Common Rule department or agency, one consent form be posted on a publicly available federal website within a specific time frame.
+The consent form must have been used in enrolling participants in order to satisfy this new provision.

 At this time, two publicly available federal websites that will satisfy the consent form posting requirement, as required by the revised Common Rule, have been identified: ClinicalTrials.gov and a docket folder on Regulations.gov (Docket ID: HHS-OPHS-2018-0021).
+HHS and other Common Rule departments and agencies are developing instructions and other materials providing more information to the regulated community about this posting requirement.

 Additional federal websites that would satisfy the revised Common Rule's clinical trial consent form posting requirement might be identified in the future.
-See additional guidance below for more information.